Master of Science: Clinical Mental Health Counseling

 The program fulfills the degree requirements necessary to become a Nationally Certified Counselor (NCC) and a Licensed Professional Counselor (LPC), as well as being able to take the National Counselor Examination (NCE).
 You also have the option to take an additional six (6) credits before or after graduation to total 60 credits, which is required to become a Licensed Professional Counselor in Pennsylvania (Pennsylvania Licensure Act 136 of 1998).

 Our Clinical Mental Health Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
 CACREP Accreditation provides recognition that the content and quality of the program has been evaluated and meets standards set by the profession.
 The student, as a consumer, can be assured that appropriate knowledge and skill areas are included and that the program is stable, professionally and financially.
-Students may be interested in our most recent program evaluation.

 Courses offered by the department have been approved by both the National Board for Certified Counselors and the Pennsylvania Department of Education for certification and continuing education credits (Act 48).